-How much does Netflix cost these days?
-Here’s the lowdown
+Confused about costs?
+Here’s a pricing breakdown for each of the Netflix plans

 What is simultaneous viewing — streaming only

 This is a huge perk for Netflix streaming customers who want to share their Netflix account with roommates, friends, or family.
-The basic Netflix plan allows you to stream content on only one screen at a time, though the number of screens on which you can simultaneously stream content increases with each plan upgrade.
-Ergo, if you opt for the standard plan, you use the same account to watch content on two different devices at once, or four different devices at the same time with the premium plan.
+The Basic Netflix plan allows you to stream content on only one screen at a time, though the number of screens on which you can simultaneously stream content increases with each plan upgrade.

+Ergo, if you opt for the Standard plan, you use the same account to watch content on two different devices at once or four different devices at the same time with the premium plan.
 That said, the number of devices and people you want to share your account with will likely influence which plan you pick.

+Additionally, your choice dictates how many devices you will be able to download content on for offline viewing.
+The numbers here are the same: One for Basic, two for Standard, and three for Premium.

-What is HD and Ultra HD — streaming only
+What are HD and Ultra HD — streaming only

-Even if you never plan on sharing your Netflix account or watching on two screens at the same time, opting for the standard or premium plan is likely worth it considering it enables HD streaming.
-The basic plan doesn’t offer high-definition content, and unless your internet speed is too slow to handle HD streaming, the quality difference between the two resolutions is enough to make the $2 leap worth it.
-However, Netflix offers more than just HD content.
+Even if you never plan on sharing your Netflix account or watching on two screens at the same time, opting for the standard or premium plan is likely worth it because a Basic subscription limits you to standard definition.
+The Basic plan doesn’t offer high-definition content and unless your internet speed is too slow to handle HD streaming, the quality difference between the two resolutions is enough to make the $3 leap worth it.

-If you’ve shelled out the bucks to buy a 4K TV or monitor, you might as well spend a few extra dollars for a premium account.
-Doing so will grant you access to Ultra HD content — such as NBC’s The Blacklist and the lauded Breaking Bad — allowing you to watch shows and films at a resolution considered to be four times that of 1080p (HD).
+High definition isn’t the end, however.
+If you’ve shelled out the bucks to buy a 4K TV or monitor, you might as well spend a few extra dollars for a Premium account.
+Doing so will grant you access to Ultra HD content — such as NBC’s The Blacklist and the lauded Breaking Bad — allowing you to watch shows and films at a resolution considered four times better than 1080p (HD).

+Netflix continues to add more stuff to its UHD stable and will continue to do so as the format becomes more commonplace (and more affordable for content creators to produce).
 Just type “UHD” or “4K” into the search bar in Netflix to find the high-resolution programming.